fbanados/sessions/README.md

 The main.go is boilerplate code for now waiting for future implementation of the parser.

-The expr.y is a goyacc implementation of the original source language.
+The expr.y is a goyacc implementation of a toy example language which could serve as a base for future implementation of the parser.
 At this point, is mostly scrap code.

 The interesting code of the session program is in escapes.go.
 Escapes.go contains an interpreter for a restricted version of the calculus in Capecchi et al. 2014.